MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-groundedness.md

 ```
 **Expected Outcome:**

-The correction feature will detect that "Kevin" is ungrounded because it conflicts with the grounding source "Jane".
+The correction feature detects that "Kevin" is ungrounded because it conflicts with the grounding source "Jane".
-The API will return the corrected text: "The patient name is Jane."
+The API returns the corrected text: "The patient name is Jane."
 Best Practice:
 Always ensure that your grounding sources are accurate and up-to-date, particularly in sensitive fields like healthcare.
 This minimizes the risk of errors in the summarization process.

-#### Scenario 2: Question and Answer (QnA) Task with Customer Support Data
+#### Question and Answer (QnA) Task with Customer Support Data
 **Use Case:**
 You are implementing a QnA system for a customer support chatbot.
 It’s essential that the answers provided by the AI align with the most recent and accurate information available.